In today’s guide you’re going to learn how to keep your pool nice and clean by choosing the BEST pool filter.

 DE models use diatomaceous earth matter, which is a naturally occurring sedimentary rock crumbled into a soft white powder.

 It consists of a large tank with “fingers” or grids inside of it that are coated with the DE powder.

 The powder filters the pool water much like sand, but does a much better job, removing debris down to 5 microns in most cases.

-Cartridge filters use replaceable cartridges to filter the water.
+Cartridge units use replaceable cartridges to filter the water.

 They remove debris down to about 10 microns and can be cleaned by simply hosing them off with a high-pressure hose, and they’re the most energy efficient of all the filter types and also usually cost less than DE filters.